-In a storage ring, the requirement of continuously supplying such a high power is circumvented by storing the high energy particles and replacing only the power lost to synchrotron radiation, which is typically $\sim 10^{-4}$ of the power in a continuous beam, such as the linac example described in the preceding paragraph.
-Therefore it is only necessary to provide a relatively small amount of radio-frequency power to replace synchrotron radiation losses.
-Of course, it is possible to couple a low duty-cycle photoinjector, with concomitant low average current, to a high energy linac, because the average power scales with the average current.
-This is exactly what will be done at the X-ray Free Electron Laser (XFEL) sources now being contemplated (see Claudio Pellegrini & Joachim Stöhr in this issue).
+described in the preceding paragraph.
+Therefore, it is only necessary to provide a relatively small amount of radio-frequency power to replace synchrotron radiation losses.
+Of course, it is possible to couple a low duty cycle photoinjector, with concomitant low average current, to a highenergy linac, because the average power scales with the average current.
+This is exactly what will be done at the X-ray Free Electron Laser (XFEL) sources now being contemplated (see Claudio Pellegrini and Joachim Stöhr in this issue).

-ET THERE IS A WAY to use high duty-cycle, high energy linacs without consuming large amounts of power: Superconducting linacs may be efficiently used as both linear accelerators and decelerators-an idea suggested by Maury Tigner in 1965.
+Yet there is a way to use high duty cycle, highenergy linacs without consuming large amounts of power: superconducting (SC) linacs may be efficiently used as both linear accelerators and decelerators-an idea suggested by Maury Tigner in 1965.
 When used as an accelerator, the electron bunch gains energy at the expense of an electromagnetic (EM) field resonant in the linac; when used as a decelerator, the EM field gains energy from the bunch.
 The distinction between the linear accelerator and decelerator is simply one of bunch position relative to the phase of the resonant traveling EM wave.
-For relativistic bunches, which, by definition always have speeds close to the speed of light, this distinction is simply one of carefully timing the arrival of the bunch at the entrance of a linac relative to the phase of the radio-frequency wave.
-In order to efficiently store the energy recovered from the bunch, it is necessary that the resonant Q of the linac be very high, usually in the
+For relativistic bunches, which by definition always have speeds close to the speed of light, this distinction is simply one of carefully timing the arrival of the bunch at the entrance of a linac relative to the phase of the radio-frequency wave.
+In order to efficiently store the energy recovered from the bunch, it is necessary that the resonant Q of the linac be very high, usually in the range of $10^{10}$ .
+This requires the use of an SC linac to circumvent the wall losses of normal conducting linacs, such as the SLAC linac.